ucg8j/blog/posts/whos-going-to-leave-next.md

 0.24091565729525502
 ```

-Feature importance can be ascertained from a random forest, alternatively [Principle Components Analysis (PCA)](https://en.wikipedia.org/wiki/Principal_component_analysis) can be used.
+Feature importance can be ascertained from a random forest, alternatively [Principal Components Analysis (PCA)](https://en.wikipedia.org/wiki/Principal_component_analysis) can be used.

 ```python
 # Variable importance